-At first glance, the Silverbird might make people think it’s the old Iommi model that the Duncan company makes that is currently known as the El Diablo.
+At first glance, the Silverbird might make people think it’s the mid-90s Iommi model that the Duncan company made (that is commonly mistaken as the current El Diablo).
 Preceding the Iommi by a solid decade, the Silverbird provides a little of the DNA for what followed.
 Mostly when it comes to the bobbins and the magnets.

 The bobbins are Tele bobbins, which might have someone thinking they are too big.
 Fret not (ha! a pun!), I had no issue fitting them into a humbucker cavity.
 It is also generally found with it’s own fitted pickup mounting ring, but a trem-spaced ring should also do the job.